SujalDubey/blinkit_Power_BI_Dashboard_analysis/README.md

 # Objective:
-        To analyze the available data of blinkit and dervie valuable insights for the growth of business.
+        To analyze the available data of blinkit and derive valuable insights for the growth of business.
 # Data Source:
         The Data used is fictional data, not the actual values from blinkit.